fewieden/MMM-NFL/README.md

   * SHOW LOGOS -> Switch team helmets to logos.
 (Effect stays until your mirror restarts, for permanent change you have to edit the config)
   * COLOR ON -> Switch color for team logos/helmets on.
 (Effect stays until your mirror restarts, for permanent change you have to edit the config)
   * COLOR OFF -> Switch color for team logos/helmets off.
 (Effect stays until your mirror restarts, for permanent change you have to edit the config)
-  * NETWORK ON -> Shows network information for US television.
-(Effect stays until your mirror restarts, for permanent change you have to edit the config)
-  * NETWORK OFF -> Hide network information.
-(Effect stays until your mirror restarts, for permanent change you have to edit the config)
   * SHOW PASSING YARDS STATISTIC -> Shows statistic of Top 5 passing players.
   * SHOW RUSHING YARDS STATISTIC -> Shows statistic of Top 5 rushing players.
   * SHOW RECEIVING YARDS STATISTIC -> Shows statistic of Top 5 receiving players.